radrow/ddtrace/README.md

 for DDMon.
 In this case, you can just follow the instructions in the following files, and skip the rest of this file.

-- [EVALUATION.md](EVALUATION.md) for setting up the Docker image and reproducing the plots and listings in the companion paper.
+- [EVALUATION.md](EVALUATION.md) for setting up the Docker image, "kicking the tires," and reproducing the plots and listings in the companion paper.
-- [EXAMPLE.md](EXAMPLE.md) to see how DDMon can be used to monitor applications beyond those discussed the companion paper.
+- [EXAMPLE.md](EXAMPLE.md) to see how DDMon can be used for monitoring applications based on the `gen_server` behaviour.
 - [SCENARIOS.md](SCENARIOS.md) for the documentation of the testing DSL used in the paper to benchmark DDMon to various randomised scenarios of varying size.
 - [IMPLEMENTATION.md](IMPLEMENTATION.md) for details about the DDMon